Cacti/documentation/Principles-of-Operation.md

 One of the most appreciated features of [RRDtool](http://www.RRDtool.org/) is the built-in graphing function.
-This comes in useful when combining this with some commonly used webserver.
+This comes in useful when combining this with some commonly used web server.
 Such, it is possible to access the graphs from merely any browser on any platform.

 The Graphing engine is quite flexible.
 It is possible, to graph one or many items in one graph.
-Autoscaling is supported and logarithmic y-axis, left and right axes, and much much more.
+Auto-scaling is supported and logarithmic y-axis, left and right axes, and much much more.
 You may stack items onto another and print pretty legends denoting characteristics such as minimum, average, maximum and lots more.